rsdoiel/antenna/socal_north.md

 date: 2023-10-22, from: The Daily Trojan (USC Student Newspaper)

 <p>The Trojans were unable to get revenge in their fourth straight loss to the Utes. </p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/21/football-endures-another-heartbreaking-loss-to-utah/">Football endures another heartbreaking loss to Utah</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/21/football-endures-another-heartbreaking-loss-to-utah/">Football endures another heartbreaking loss to Utah</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/21/football-endures-another-heartbreaking-loss-to-utah/>